 Knick v.
 Township of Scott, Pennsylvania

 Rose Mary Knick sued her local government in 2014 for seizing her private property without compensation, but a Pennsylvania district court dismissed her case.
 Ms. Knick tried again, but in 2017, the Third Circuit Court of Appeals agreed with the lower court's decision, saying that no one can sue the government for taking private property without compensation—a violation of the Fifth Amendment—unless they first complete a bureaucratic process with that government.
 This process is often costly and time-intensive and disproportionately hurts individuals and groups that don’t have significant resources.
-Becket filed a friend-of-the-court brief in the case, now at the U.S. Supreme Court, to show that this burdensome requirement should not be applied under the Religious Land Use & Institutionalized Persons Act (RLUIPA), a congressional act that protects religious groups and houses of worship from unfair government treatment.
+Becket filed a friend-of-the-court brief in the case to show that this burdensome requirement should not be applied under the Religious Land Use & Institutionalized Persons Act (RLUIPA), a congressional act that protects religious groups and houses of worship from unfair government treatment.

 Share this Case